Stand Where History Was Made

 Luxembourg American Cemetery

 Luxembourg City served as the headquarters for General George S. Patton’s Third Army.
 Visit the La Fondation Jean-Pierre Pescatore—home of the chapel where Patton prayed for clear weather on December 23, 1944.
 The tour continues to the Luxembourg American Cemetery, the final resting place of 5,076 American servicemen, including Patton himself, where the tour ends with a special wreath-laying ceremony.
-Return to Clervaux for the final evening in the Ardennes complete with a group farewell dinner.
+This afternoon, transfer to Brussels and enjoy a free evening prior to your international flight in the morning.

 September 7, 2019 - Day 7